-An instructor who chooses to grant an extension to a student who has not completed a course by the end of the term may grant either an Incomplete (I) or an Extended Incomplete (II).
-An Incomplete must be made up within the first four weeks of the start of the next term, and an Extended Incomplete must be made up by the end of the next semester (including the summer term).
-In either case, if the Incomplete is not made up by the deadline, it will become an F. An Incomplete is made up only when the official grade is received by the LPS office and recorded by the Registrar's office on the student's official transcript.
+An instructor who chooses to grant an extension to a student who has not completed a course by the end of the term may grant an Incomplete (I).
+An Incomplete must be made up within the first four weeks of the start of the next term (including the summer term).
+If the Incomplete is not made up by the deadline, it will become an F. An Incomplete is made up only when the official grade is received by the LPS office and recorded by the Registrar's office on the student's official transcript.
 Once an Incomplete grade is converted to an F, the instructor may change the grade after the student has completed all required work.
 Students with two or more incomplete grades are subject to registration hold and are required to meet with their advisor to explain the circumstances of the Incompletes and develop a plan to resolve them.
 Students with two or more outstanding grades of incomplete who have already registered for additional courses will be dropped from their courses.
-Students with one incomplete or unresolved grade will be limited to 1 CU in subsequent terms until all unresolved grades are resolved (I, GR, NR)>
+Students with one incomplete or unresolved grade will be limited to 1 CU in subsequent terms until all unresolved grades are resolved (I, GR, NR).